Are you planning your child’s birthday party? Here is a list of easy-to-organise, fabulously fun party activities for children of all ages.

-Ready You’ll need sufficient un-iced cupcakes (if you’d prefer to avoid the hassle of baking your own, store-bought chocolate or blueberry muffins will work just as well); ingredients for making a few colours of icing; and sprinkles, chocolate buttons and other bits for decorating the cupcakes.
+Ready.
+You’ll need sufficient un-iced cupcakes and ingredients for making a coloured icing,sprinkles, chocolate buttons and other bits for decorating the cupcakes.

-Get set Prepare the icing and set up a table with all the goodies for decorating, plus some palette knives or sucker sticks for applying the icing.
+Get set.
+Prepare the icing and set up a table with all the goodies for decorating, Next, supply some palette knives or sucker sticks for applying the icing.

-Go The children can decorate their own cupcakes.
-You could get them to vote for their favourites or just take a photo of each (to send with the thank-you note) and allow them to munch on their creations.
+Go.
+The children can decorate their own cupcakes.
+Get them to vote for their favourites before they munch on their creations.

 Age 7–10 years

-Go Divide the children into groups and send them off to find the things on the list and photograph them.
+Go.
+Divide the children into groups, then send them off to find the things on the list and photograph them.
 Give prizes for the best photo, first to complete the assignment or funniest picture.
 If you’re at home you could show the children each other’s images by loading them all onto a memory stick and playing it through your music system on the TV.